 During the longer eight-day stays, retreatants are directed to spend four hours a day in contemplative prayer; fittingly, there are plenty of quiet, scenic spots around the house.
 As the focus here is religion (not hospitality), the accommodation is basic but comfortable, and you will have to find your own way.

 If you like the sound of the facilities but do not subscribe to Christianity, you can also visit Xavier House as part of a three-day silent yoga retreat by Vata Yoga, during which you will practice breathing exercises, tai chi, and yoga sequences based on Ayurveda principles.

 Xavier House, 27 Peak Road West, Cheung Chau | (+852) 2981 0342

 If you are interested in shorter Buddhist mindfulness retreats, visit Plum Village Hong Kong’s Lotus Pond Temple on Lantau Island.
 The one- to three-day retreats comprise daily guided meditation sessions, mindful walking, guided sitting meditation, Dharma talks, silence sessions, and tea meditation.
-Retreats are led in English and full schedules are available on the website, though meditation sessions are being held online until further notice due to the pandemic.
+Retreats are led in English and full schedules are available on the website.

 Plum Village, Lotus Pond Temple, Ngong Ping, Lantau Island